heckj/swift-collections-benchmark/Documentation/01 Getting Started.md

 benchmark.main()
 ```

 The benchmark definition above has a title, an input type specification, and a closure to execute it.
 In this case, our `kalimbaOrdered` benchmark uses an array of integers as its input (populated by randomly shuffling integers in the range `0..<size`, where `size` varies between executions).
 On every run, it reorders its input into kalimba order, and feeds the result to the special `blackHole` function.
-This function simply discards its input -- but it does it in a way that prevents the Swift compiler from realizing that the result isn't actually used.
+This function discards its input -- but it does it in a way that prevents the Swift compiler from realizing that the result isn't actually used.
 (Otherwise, the compiler may helpfully eliminate the entire calculation, defeating the whole purpose of running the benchmark!)

 That's all we needed to write -- we now have a helpful benchmark utility that we can run from the command line.
 It uses the [Swift Argument Parser] to provide a friendly interface, with lots of interesting commands and a rich set of options, complete with `--help` for each.